 The Master Builder by Henrik Ibsen has Appelsinia (Orangeland), the fairy tale kingdom that Solness promises the ten year old Hilde Wangel.
 In the present time of the play, ten years later, she still clings to that promise, with fatal results.

-In EarthBound, Saturn Valley.
+Saturn Valley.
 An RPG town where all the NPCs are cephalothoraxes with massive noses and eyebrows, have a thick accent represented by an extremely strange font, and are quite fond of interjecting with an enthusiastic "boing"?
 Lucky for the player that there's an audio clue for the one that actually says something important.

 Banjo-Tooie has a stage called Cloudcuckooland.
 Despite this, while the stage design is rather weird and random (some believe that it's a dumping ground for all the leftover ideas the devs had after making all the other levels) the NPCs found there aren't noticeably much stranger than the rest of the insane cast.